 5. Call the police immediately

 Once an intruder is reported, it is crucial to call the police immediately.
 The After all, first 48 hours are crucial, because afterwards you can only have the squatters evicted through legal proceedings, which costs a lot of money, headaches and time.
 The sooner you notify the police, the better the chances that the squatters will be removed quickly and your property protected.
+Once the squatter starts occupying, no matter how many hours he is in the property, there is nothing the police can do.

 In conclusion, removing squatters or okupas are a serious problem in Spain.
 By following the above tips, you are more likely to avoid unwanted visitors.